catskulls/suhail/README.md

 This is most likely an encoding issue.
 The device recognizes the file but cannot read the text properly.
 If your device is, for example, in Japanese, choose the correct encoding option for it.
 They've been haphazardly labeled for your convenience.
 You can also go change the encoding of a M3U file by opening it in Notepad.

-#### *"The encoding is correct, but the files Suhail is generating don't work on my device!"*

-Very much possible!

-Suhail has been tested exclusively on a Sony Walkman NW-S13.
-This means I've tested the Shift_JIS encoding exclusively and the resulting M3U files have only been tested on my device.
-I'd guess that a program as simple as this one should generate valid playlists for a multitude of devices, but older tech is a complete fucking tossup and I cannot guarantee anything

 ## FAQ

 #### *"Why is the program an anime boy?"*